ConvoyPanel/documentation/src/docs/misc/download-vm-templates.md

 ./downloader
 ```

-You will be prompted to input the `Storage Volume` - This is the name of the volume, where your template servers will be saved to.
+You will be prompted to input the `Storage Volume`: This is the name of the volume, where your template servers will be saved to.

 ::: tip Tip
 Make sure, that your selected location is configured to store VM Disks.
-Otherwise, the templates will not install correctly
+Otherwise, the templates will not install correctly.
 :::

 ![Screenshot of storages in Proxmox](/assets/images/choosing_storage.png)

 You have now installed all templates onto your Proxmox node.

----
 ## Adding templates to Convoy

 After you have added a node into Convoy ([Adding a Node](https://convoypanel.com/docs/panel/adding-a-node.html)), you can import the templates to Convoy.
 Navigate to the Admin area -> Nodes and select your node.
 Then click on "Templates".
 You can now create a "Template Group"

 ::: tip Tip
 This template group name will be displayed, when clients want to reinstall their servers.
 Name it clearly!
 :::

 After creating a group, we can add the templates into the group.
 The `Display Name` will be the name of the template, which your users will see.
 The `VMID` is the server-id (see below) of the template within Proxmox.

 ![Screenshot of VMID display in Proxmox](/assets/images/VMID.png)